Njan Marykutty: Release

 The film had its theatrical release on 15 June 2018 in Kerala and a week later in rest of India.
 It was released in the Middle East on 5 July 2018.
 The posters of the film displayed in the United Arab Emirates screenings featured a faceless Jayasurya as the UAE government prohibits sex assignment surgery in the country.
 The film was also tagged adult only and no promotions of the film were allowed in the country.
 According to Sankar, there were other restrictions as well.

 Reception

-The Times of India rated the film 3 out of 5 stars and lauded the performance of Jayasurya for his role as a transgender person in the film stating that this is a fine effort to portray the respect and dignity of transgender people through the versatile acting of Jayasurya.
-The Hindu newspaper gave positive reviews to the film for handling the troubles and challenges of a transperson with sensitivity.
+The Times of India rated the film 3 out of 5 stars and lauded the performance of Jayasurya for his role as a transgender woman in the film stating that this is a fine effort to portray the respect and dignity of transgender people through the versatile acting of Jayasurya.
+The Hindu newspaper gave positive reviews to the film for handling the troubles and challenges of a trans person with sensitivity.

 Deccan Chronicle rated 4 out of 5 stars and said "Njan Marykutty stands out for the fine way the lead character Marykutty has been scripted by director Ranjith Sankar and interpreted by actor Jayasurya".
 International Business Times wrote "for the first time in the history of Mollywood, a transgender character has been portrayed with dignity and respect".
 Although he said there are some unrealistic moment it is forgettable for Sankar's good intention.